The Best Kerala Itinerary for 7 Days or More

 Shall I tell you a secret?

-Skip the tea factory tours in Munnar and instead head to Kolukkumalai in the early morning.
-Technically it’s in Tamil Nadu state, but Chinnakanal is the closest getway to this hidden paradise on earth which also has one of the world’s oldest and higest tea-factory.
-Take a tea factory tour here instead after a bumpy jeep-ride.
+Technically it's in Tamil Nadu state, but Chinnakanal is the closest getway to this hidden paradise on earth which also has one of the world's oldest and higest tea-factory.

 Day 5 – Thrilling Thekkady